5 Nutrient packed live foods for the reef aquarium

 Phytoplankton drift along in the sea, absorb the sun’s energy, breathe in the greenhouse gas carbon dioxide and convert it into sugar.
 Phytoplankton are primary producers, meaning they make their own food and are at the very base of the food chain, serving as food for the tiniest ocean predators.

-It seems only natural that supplementing our reef tanks with this natural food source should boost the natural biodiversity in our own tanks, in the same way that adding organic carbon increases the beneficial bacteria in our tanks.
+It seems only natural that supplementing our reef tanks with this natural food source should boost the natural biodiversity in our own tanks, in the same way, that adding organic carbon increases the beneficial bacteria in our tanks.

 Rotifers are microscopic (or nearly microscopic) multi-cellular zooplankton that feed on phytoplankton and are the next step up in the food chain.
-Rotifers have very little nutritional value, on their own, but if the rotifers were feeding on a nutritious food, like phytoplankton, the undigested phytoplankton in their gut actually provides nutritional value to the animals in your tank that eat them.
+Rotifers have very little nutritional value, on their own, but if the rotifers were feeding on nutritious food, like phytoplankton, the undigested phytoplankton in their gut actually provides nutritional value to the animals in your tank that eats them.
 I have raised larval clownfish and neon gobies on rotifers, gut fed with nannochloropsis phytoplankton.
 It is highly unlikely that you have larval fish swimming around in your reef, but target feeding rotifers to anything with polyps or mouths of an appropriate size is likely to help boost growth.

 CopepodsFish and corals will go cuckoo for copepods.
 I love saying that.
 Brings me back to simpler times.
 But they really do.
 Copepods are a natural ocean food for fish and they love them.
 There are a few different species of copepods available commercially.
 The key things that differentiate between the species are the: